rodneyxr/gitrepos/README.md

 Usage of gitrepos.exe:
   -f string
-        File containing a list of GitHub repositories on each line. (default "data/repos.txt") -o string
+        File containing a list of GitHub repositories on each line. (default "data/repos.txt") -m int
+        Maximum repository size that you wish to download. (default 50000) -o string
-        Directory in which to save the download repositories. (default "data/repos/")
+        Directory in which to save the download repositories. (default "data/repos/") -p string
+        Password or token for basic authentication.
+  -u string
+        Username for basic authentication for the GitHub REST API v3.
 ```